 "We have found no evidence that passwords, dates of birth, government identifiers, or financial information were involved," the statement continued.

-"Once we come to an agreement and finalized (sic), the data is deleted and you will not be listed on this site," the website said.
+"Once we come to an agreement and finalized, the data is deleted and you will not be listed on this site," the website said.
 After access to Canvas was restored by Instructure, demands against the group were no longer listed on the ShinyHunters website.

-The Eastern Echo sent an inquiry to ShinyHunters through the contact email listed on its website to confirm whether the group had reached a payment deal with Instructure, as well as to inquire about EMU's potential involvement in the hack.
+The Eastern Echo sent an inquiry to ShinyHunters through the contact email listed on its website to confirm whether the group had reached a payment deal with Instructure, as well as to inquire if EMU was one of the schools affected in the data breach.
 A media representative for the group replied that they were "unable to comment at this time regarding this nationwide incident."

-Brian Watkins, the senior communications director for Instructure, did not confirm or deny EMU's involvement in the hack or the identity of the hackers.
-He also did not confirm or deny whether Instructure had worked out a payment agreement with ShinyHunters.
+Brian Watkins, the senior communications director for Instructure, did not confirm or deny whether Instructure had worked out a payment agreement with ShinyHunters.

 "Yesterday, Instructure discovered the unauthorized actor involved in our ongoing security incident made changes to the pages that appeared when some students and teachers were logged in," a statement provided by Watkins said.
 "Out of an abundance of caution, we immediately took Canvas offline to contain access and further investigate."